kubeovn/docs/docs/advance/nat-policy-rule.en.md

 Field description:

-Action: Indicates the action that will be executed for the message that meets the corresponding conditions of the "match".
+`action`: The action that will be executed for packets that meets the corresponding conditions of the `match`.
 The action is divided into two types: `forward` and `nat`.
-SNAT.
 When natOutgoingPolicyRules is not configured, packets are still SNAT by default.

-match: Indicates the matching segment of the message, the matching segment includes srcIPs and dstIPs, here indicates the source IP and destination IP of the message from the subnet to the external network. `match.srcIPs` and `match.dstIPs` support multiple cidr and ip, separated by commas.
+`match`: Indicates the matching segment of the message, the matching segment includes `srcIPs` and `dstIPs`, here indicates the source IP and destination IP of the message from the subnet to the external network. `match.srcIPs` and `match.dstIPs` support multiple cidr and ip, separated by commas.
-If several matches are repeated but the actions are different, the array position of natOutgoingPolicyRules shall prevail, and the lower the array index, the higher the priority.
+If multiple match rules overlap, the action that is matched first will be executed according to the order of the `natOutgoingPolicyRules` array.